smnorris/fwapg/README.md

 ## Tile and feature services

-If you prefer not to create your own database, `fwapg` features and functions are served from hillcrestgeo.ca as GeoJSON or vector tiles via these web services and wrappers:
+`fwapg` features and functions are served from hillcrestgeo.ca as GeoJSON or vector tiles via these web services and wrappers:

 - [features.hillcrestgeo.ca/fwa](https://features.hillcrestgeo.ca/fwa): tables and functions served as GeoJSON
 - [fwapgr (R)](https://github.com/poissonconsulting/fwapgr): an R wrapper around the `features.hillcrestgeo.ca/fwa` feature service